* Steve Jobs returns to work after near 6-month leave

 * At Apple a few days a week, working from home otherwise

-* Apple shares flat on Nasdaq (Adds analyst comments; updates shares)
+* Apple shares flat on Nasdaq (Adds analyst comment, byline; updates shares)

 By Gabriel Madway

-Collins Stewart analyst Ashok Kumar said investors will be reassured that Jobs is back at the helm of the company he helped resuscitate over the past decade, with category-defining products such as the iPod and, more recently, the iPhone.
+Collins Stewart analyst Ashok Kumar said investors will be reassured that Jobs is back at the helm of the company he helped resuscitate over the past decade, with category-defining products like the iPod and, more recently, the iPhone.

 Kumar noted that some investors had feared Jobs would never return.
 “In many ways he’s irreplaceable,” he said.
 “Having him back brings the halo back to the company.”

-Apple shares were flat in late trading on the Nasdaq.
+Shares of Apple were roughly flat at $141.92 on Nasdaq at mid-afternoon.
 The stock used to sink and surge with every twist in Jobs’ health, but has proved to be less volatile of late as investors got used to the idea of other executives running the company in his absence.